 top of page

-Nathaniel Robinson began studying the violin at the age of five and made his debut at ten years old performing the Paganini Violin Concerto #1 with the Taipei Symphony Orchestra.
-He has since appeared internationally as a guest soloist, recitalist, and chamber musician at venues such as Carnegie Hall, Alice Tully Hall, the Tanglewood Music Center, and at the Kent/Blossom Music Festival.
-He has also performed at the Norfolk Chamber Music Festival/Yale Summer School of Music and at the Musikalischer Sommer in Ostfriesland (Germany).
+He began studying the violin at the age of five and made his orchestral debut at ten years old, performing Paganini’s Violin Concerto No. 1 with the Taipei Symphony Orchestra and has since appeared internationally as a guest soloist, recitalist, and chamber musician at distinguished venues including Carnegie Hall, Alice Tully Hall, the Tanglewood Music Center, and the Kent/Blossom Music Festival.
+He has also performed at the Norfolk Chamber Music Festival/Yale Summer School of Music, as well as at Musikalischer Sommer in Ostfriesland, Germany.

-As an orchestral violinist, Nathaniel Robinson performed with The Cleveland Orchestra at the Blossom Music Center in 2023 and 2024 under the batons of David Robertson and Hannu Lintu, and will perform with The Cleveland Orchestra again in the 2025 season.
-He has recorded on over a dozen soundtracks for Paramount Pictures and Walt Disney Pictures.
+As an orchestral violinist, Robinson performed with The Cleveland Orchestra at the Blossom Music Center during the 2023 to 2025 seasons.
+In addition, he has recorded on more than a dozen motion picture soundtracks for Paramount Pictures and Walt Disney Pictures.

-His honors and awards include winning the Gold Prize at Season 4 of the Universal Stars Music Competition (2022), the Jascha Heifetz Society-Steinway & Sons Award (2013), first prizes at the Friends of Stamford Symphony Competition, and Manhattan School of Music Concerto Competition, in addition to being a recipient of the Connecticut Alliance for Music Young Artist Award, the Carl Owen, Elaine Bart, & Eugene B. Kahn Awards at the Manhattan School of Music, and the Stephen Adams Award at Yale University.
+His honors and awards include the Gold Prize at Season 4 of the Universal Stars Music Competition in 2022, the Jascha Heifetz Society Steinway and Sons Award in 2013, first prizes at the Friends of Stamford Symphony Competition and the Manhattan School of Music Concerto Competition, and recognition as a recipient of the Connecticut Alliance for Music Young Artist Award, the Carl Owen, Elaine Bart, and Eugene B. Kahn Awards at the Manhattan School of Music, and the Stephen Adams Award at Yale University.

 Nathaniel Robinson Violinist | Official Website